Courses given by the Department of History of Architecture

 Course Content

-The course is a critical survey on Ottoman architecture in the nineteenth century.
-It aims to cover the multiple dimensions of the built environment within a cross-cultural framework of contemporary encounters between the West and the East during the period.
+Critical survey on Ottoman architecture in the nineteenth century.
+It covers the multiple dimensions of the built environment within a cross-cultural framework of contemporary encounters between the "West" and the "East" during "the longest century of the empire" that extended from the late eighteenth century into the early twentieth century.

 AH535 APPROACHES IN GREEK ARCHITECTURE 3 3.00 0.00 8.0